-The Company's principal financial liabilities comprise borrowings and trade & other payables.
+(1) The Company's principal financial liabilities comprise borrowings and trade & other payables.
 The main purpose of these financial liabilities is to finance the Company's operations and to support its operations.
-The Company's principal financial assets include other receivables and cash and bank balance that derive directly from its operations.
+The Company's principal financial assets include receivables from NHAI under Concession Arrangements and cash and bank balance that derive directly from its operations.